-- The RSE programme will be led by Nicola Wilkinson - It will be taught by Nicola Thornber and Nicola Wilkinson - The working party will be made up of staff, parents, governors and pupils. - The Lead governor will be Chris Scaife.
+- The RSE programme will be led by Nicola Wilkinson - It will be taught by teachers who have received training to deliver the programme. - The working party will be made up of staff, parents, governors and pupils. - The Lead governor will be Chris Scaife.